PFC Akademik Sofia

 Akademik was founded in 1947 by students from the Sofia University and debuted in A PFG in 1949.
 The team would quickly establish itself as a top flight team in Bulgarian football in the next decades.
 Akademik became one of the top Bulgarian teams in the 1950s and 1970s, performing strongly in the domestic and European competitions alike, having been crowned Balkans Cup champion in 1974, among other achievements.
 Akademik's last appearance in the Bulgarian First League came in 2010-11, after which the club experienced financial problems and folded after the 2011-12 season.
-It was refounded in 2013, starting from the fourth division.
+An unofficial successor (Akademik 1947 Sofia) was founded in 2013, starting from the fourth division.